 Cubist Georges Braque saw his pears in a very distinctive way, as did Juan Gris.

 Samuel Bak uses the pear repeatedly in his work.
 Stone pears crumble into ruins, pears hang in harnesses, we see a pear on an Altar, a desolate pear next to a pair of empty boots.
-For this Holocaust survivor, the pear symbolises something other than health and abundance.
+For this Holocaust survivor, the pear symbolizes something other than health and abundance.

-Enjoy these images and maybe even pick up a pear and enjoy the sensual experience of holding that voluptuous heart-shaped weight, breathe in the sweet scent and feel the sugary grittiness melting on your tongue.
+Enjoy these images and maybe even pick up a pear and enjoy the sensual experience of holding that voluptuous heart-shaped weight, breathe in the sweet scent, and feel the sugary grittiness melting on your tongue.
 Esto es la pera!

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.